 MIT established a prestigious program of Presidential Fellowships in 1999 in order to recruit the most outstanding students worldwide to pursue graduate studies at the Institute.
 Since then, the program has grown to support over 120 new graduate students annually as Presidential Fellows.
-See the ODGE news queue for recent items on individual Presidential Fellows.
+See the OGE news queue for recent items on individual Presidential Fellows.

 The Presidential Graduate Fellowship Award